lin-stephanie/astro-loaders/packages/astro-loader-github-releases/README.md

 export const collections = { githubReleases };
 ```

-[Query the content collection](https://5-0-0-beta.docs.astro.build/en/guides/content-collections/#querying-collections) like any other Astro content collection to render the loaded release data:
+[Query the content collection](https://5-0-0-beta.docs.astro.build/en/guides/content-collections/#querying-collections) like any other Astro content collection to render the loaded releases:

 ```astro
 ---